 You need a total of 100,000 Asiana Mileage Club Points to make this possible.
-But using Starwood Preferred Guest (SPG) points, you only need 80,000 points.
-For every 20,000 SPG points you transfer, you’ll receive 5,000 bonus Asiana points – so 80,000 SPG will become 100,000 Asiana Club.
-If you only need one way, it’s exactly half the points.
-You can earn Asiana Club points by creating a free Asiana account and using your Asiana Club number for any flights on Star Alliance Airlines or Etihad.
-In addition, both SPG and Asiana have a credit card offering bonus points – if you want to earn the points without flying anywhere!
+Starwood Preferred Guest (SPG) points converted to Marriott Rewards earlier this year, so 80,000 SPG Points became 240,000 Marriott points.
+240,000 Marriott Points will get you the 100,000 Asiana Points you need when you convert them from Marriott to Asiana.
+If you only need a one way flight, it’s exactly half the points.
+You can earn Asiana Club points by creating a free Asiana account online and using your Asiana Club number for any flights on Star Alliance Airlines or Etihad.
+In addition, Marriott and Asiana have a credit card offering bonus points – if you want to earn the points without flying anywhere!
 And if you have a business, you can double up points by getting their business cards too.

 Fly round trip First Class between the US & Europe or Europe and Mexico or Central America – in either direction.
 That’s incredible.
 Flights between Europe and Mexico can easily push 12 hours, giving you more than enough time to enjoy the incredible service, $150+ a bottle champagne and other first class delights.